p0p4k/vits2_pytorch/README.md

 MonoTransformerFlowLayer)
 - [x] Add in config file (vits2_ljs_base.json; can be turned on using "use_transformer_flows" flag)
 #### Speaker-conditioned text encoder (fig 1c)
-- [x] Added speaker embedding to the text encoder in notebook.
 - [x] Added speaker embedding to the text encoder in models.py (TextEncoder; backward compatible with VITS)
 - [x] Add in config file (vits2_ljs_base.json; can be turned on using "use_spk_conditioned_encoder" flag)
 #### Mel spectrogram posterior encoder (Section 3)
-- [x] Added mel spectrogram posterior encoder in notebook.
 - [x] Added mel spectrogram posterior encoder in train.py
 - [x] Addded new config file (vits2_ljs_base.json; can be turned on using "use_mel_posterior_encoder" flag)
 - [x] Updated 'data_utils.py' to use the "use_mel_posterior_encoder" flag for vits2